k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 The task execution is complete when it does not have pending or running executions.
 The **checkMigrateAndUpdateTDMDB** job handles completed task executions as follows:

-1. Updates the execution summary in the TDM DB tables.
+1. It updates the execution summary in the TDM DB tables.
-2. Synchronizes the task execution details to Fabric.
+2. It synchronizes the task execution details to Fabric.

 #### Updating Execution Summary TDM Tables